-Presented by Martin Palmer, Director of architecture, GHDWoodhead
+Martin Palmer, Director of architecture, GHDWoodhead

 Barwon Water’s Ryrie Street headquarters has been transformed through the adaptive re-use of a 1970s brutalist building into a sustainable and contemporary workplace.
 Originally composed of two disparate blocks, the building now has an infill tower that connects both original wings and hosts a central atrium space, feature stair and skylight cluster.
 The project has become a catalyst for Geelong’s burgeoning arts precinct, with the creation of a new civic heart and pedestrian thoroughfares connecting cultural institutions.

 Case study clients.

 NSW Region Leader, Arup

 Andrew Pettifer represents the client for Arup Workplace (Sydney).
 At Work Place / Work Life, he will present the project alongside Emily Moss, principal at Hassell.